 There is no standard charge and any charge will be decided on a case by case basis.

 An information asset list is required to be kept by the Council.
 This list details where permission has been granted for the re-use of information and the type of information that permission has been given to be re-used.

-Should you wish to make a complaint about the way the Council has managed your request for re-use of information, you may make a complaint using the Council's Complaints Procedure.
+Should you wish to make a complaint about the way the we have managed your request for re-use of information, you may make a complaint using the our complaints procedure.